infinityofspace/certbot_dns_duckdns/Readme.md

 distinct DNS TXT records must be created.
 To solve the problem, you simply have to make a separate certbot call for each domain.*

+**Note that the certificate generation through Letsencrypt has rate limits.
+For testing, use the additional argument `--staging` to solve this problem.**

 #### Local installation usage

 To check if the plugin is installed correctly and detected properly by certbot, you can use the following command: